Collegium Musicum (band): From 1975 to 1981

 Frešo would be replaced by bassist Ivan Belák for the following studio record, Marián Varga & Collegium Musicum (1975).
 This LP saw the return of a guitarist to the group, this time a session musician by the name of Jozef Farkaš.
-It also contained compositions that would become live favorites for the group, most notably a rendition of Béla Bartók's modernist piano cycle Mikrokosmos, featuring a main groove in 7/8.
-The group went on hiatus for a short period and reconvened in December 1977 with Varga, Frešo, Hájek, and newly recruited singer Ľudovít Nosko and lead guitarist Karl Witz for the next album of recorded material, Continuo (1978).
+It also contained compositions that would become live favorites for the group, most notably a rendition of Béla Bartók's modernist piano cycle Mikrokosmos, featuring a main groove in time.
+As with "Mikrokosmos", the record makes frequent use of irregular time signatures, like with the Varga composition "Hudba k vodometu č.
+1" ("Fountain Music No. 1"), where both the main and final motives are in and time, respectively.

+Collegium Musicum went on hiatus for over a year and reconvened in December 1977, with Varga, Frešo, Hájek, and newly recruited singer Ľudovít Nosko and lead guitarist Karl Witz for their next album of recorded material, Continuo (1978).
 In 1979, a new, last line-up with drummer Pavel Cosma and guitarist Peter Peteraj was formed again.
 They released the album On a Ona (1979), this time with Varga as the only original member remaining in the group.
 Finally, after Divergencie (1981) was recorded, Varga split up the group to pursue a solo career in film scoring and other endeavors.

+From 1997 to 2017

+Bandleader Marián Varga performing with Collegium Musicum in the mid-2010s.

+In 1997, Collegium Musicum reunited as a trio (with Varga, Frešo, and Hájek) for a single concert in Bratislava on the 8th of June, with the performance being taped for the album Collegium Musicum '97.
+This was their first record initially released on compact disc.
+Jazz fusion artist Andrej Šeban is featured on three tracks as a guest guitarist.

+In March 2009, Slovak media reported the band had gotten back together to perform a nationwide tour, with stops in Trenčín, Košice, and Bratislava among other cities.
+Frešo said, "We wanted to get back on the podium, and we agreed to do so.
+One minute we figured it might not be bad, we'll be performing our tried and tested material."
+This time, Fero Griglák, who still had commitments to his band Fermáta, agreed to perform guitar on the tour.
+As Hájek had retired from the music industry in 2006, he was replaced by Martin Valihora, a young Slovak drummer who had previously studied percussion at the Berklee College of Music.
+The live album Speak, Memory (2010) corresponds to a performance at Bratislava's Arena Theatre on the 28th of November 2009.

 Musical style

-The precise genre(s) of Collegium Musicum have been described variously as progressive rock, symphonic prog, art rock, and others.
+The precise genre(s) of Collegium Musicum have been variously described as progressive rock, symphonic prog, art rock, jazz rock, avant-prog, instrumental rock, psychedelic rock, experimental rock, and others.
+In regard to the improvisational nature of their live shows, Varga stated, "I do not start creating as late as on the stage...
+I always have my dramaturgy programme which is quite precisely construed.
+I allow myself to improvise only within the composition's structure."